Banaue, Philippines: The Imbayah Festival Celebrates Ifugao Culture

 By Mike Smith

-The US government advises caution when travelling in the Philippines.
+The US government advises caution when traveling in the Philippines.
 Banaue is generally safe with few tourists reporting problems but in the event of illness, accidents etc it’s a long way back by road to Manila.

 Accepting the risks I decided to visit the world famous UNESCO rice terraces during the three-day Ifugao tribal gathering known as the Imbayah festival in April.